-Type of skill My English skills What I can do to improve
+My English skills What I can do to improve My English skills

-Reading English

-Writing English

-Listening to English

-Speaking English

 2 Developing speaking and listening skills

 Many teachers - even at secondary level - feel less confident about their speaking and listening skills than they do about their reading or writing.
 Here are some occasions when an English teacher might speak or listen to English.
 Do you use English for any of these?
 Tick the ones that apply to you.
 If there are some occasions that are not listed, add them to the list.